Ben Wallace to step down as an MP at next election

 Last week, Rishi Sunak shut down comments from Mr Wallace in which he suggested Ukraine should show “gratitude” for the military support it had been given.

-Mr Wallace had made the remark after the country’s President Volodymyr Zelensky branded it “absurd” for Nato to insist there were still conditions for his nation to meet before it can gain membership once the war with Russia is over.
+Mr Wallace had made the remark after the country’s president Volodymyr Zelensky branded it “absurd” for Nato to insist there were still conditions for his nation to meet before it can gain membership once the war with Russia is over.

-Mr Zelensky later said: “I believe that we were always grateful to United Kingdom.
+Mr Zelensky later said: “I believe that we were always grateful to the United Kingdom.

 “I don’t know what he meant and how else we should be grateful.”

-Mr Wallace is the longest continuously serving minister in Government, having been security minister under Theresa May before being promoted to Defence Secretary by Mr Johnson and continuing the role under his two successors.
+Mr Wallace is the longest continuously serving minister in government, having been security minister under Theresa May before being promoted to defence secretary by Mr Johnson and continuing the role under his two successors.

 He was previously appointed as a whip in 2014 and a junior minister in the Northern Ireland Office in 2015 while David Cameron was prime minister.